 Hito Tres Fronteras, the point where the 3 countries meet

 In the Iguaçu towns there’s not much to see apart from the cataracts.
 A nice walk leads up to the point where the 3 countries meet (Brazil, Argentina and Paraguay).
 It’s here where the Iguaçu river falls into the Paraná river.

 At the Argentine and Brazilian side there is tourism built around it (street sellers, monuments, fun fair) but the Paraguay side is painfully empty and undeveloped.

 At the Brazilian side there’s a bird park, Parque dos Aves, where exotic birds fly free in a closed space where visitors walk (we didn’t visit it).

 Crossing to Paraguay

 There are regular bus connections to Paraguay’s border city, called Ciudad del Este.
 It’s advertised as the place to shop as all goods are cheaper than in Brazil and Argentina.
 We didn’t go there, but we heard that the bridge between the countries is dangerous to walk at night.

-Those who’d like to visit the Argentine side again the next day, there’s a 50% discount!
+For those who’d like to visit the Argentine side again two days in a row, there’s a 50% discount on the 2nd day!